 Developing the perfect packaging design is often a complicated process, but at PI, we believe it doesn’t have to be.
-We comply with three simplified steps to creating great packaging: understand, design, sketch and create.
-Here, we’ve expanded upon these ideas to help create packaging you’ll love.
-Follow our guide as you work with your packaging team to help streamline your package design process.
+Follow our Packaging Design guide as you work with your packaging team to help streamline your package design process.

 Understand: Collaborate During an Ideation Session

 An ideation session is crucial for the success of a product’s packaging design.
 This meeting will allow your packaging company to understand your goals and help you create a high-quality design.
 During this session, you and your packaging company should answer a few key questions to produce your design, including:

 - What is the end goal of your packaging?—Every packaging design is created for protection first and foremost.
 However, some need varying levels of impact resistance or strength.
 Where does your product fall into the protection spectrum?
 Establish the ideas you have in mind for packaging functionality, as well as appearance and aesthetic value.

 - How will your package be used?—This question will help you determine in what way will your packaged will be used.
 Will it need a packaging with higher level of security and tamper resistance, such as blister packaging?
 Is your packaging more for storage, like stock packaging for food?
 You may also want to discuss the gauge thickness you’d like for your packaging design.

 - How will your package be displayed?—Display is another key consideration for packaging designs.
 For example, food products that utilize the clamshell packaging design may be simply placed on shelves.
 Retail or cosmetic products, however, may be packaged in blister packaging with hook cut-outs to hang on shelves.
 Other products, like those used in the medical or pharmaceutical industries, may not be displayed to the public at all and will not require additional display considerations.
 Discuss the markets your products will be displayed in, and, if applicable, how you envision them in stores.